Martin Kenny says family ‘shocked, frightened, and amazed’ when car alight

 Mr Kenny said someone was coming to look at installing security cameras and lights at the house.

-He said until now there was no even a gate on the property.
+He said until now there was not even a gate on the property.

 “That is just the way we live”, he said, before adding that changes had to be made.